 4. Minutes of all meetings will be prepared and maintained by the Human Resources Department on behalf of and subject to the approval of the Commission.
 (CSC 12/15/15)

 The Civil Service Commission may make, amend, or repeal rules in order to promote sound human resource management practices, to promote efficiency of the service and to carry out the intent of the City Charter.
 (CSC 2/24/09) (CSC 12/15/15)

 The Civil Service Commission directs the Human Resources Department to administer the policies and procedures necessary to carry out the intent of the City Charter and Commission Rules.

 a.
-The Civil Service Commission may investigate or direct the Human Resources Department to investigate the enforcement and the effects of the provisions of the Civil Service Chapter of the City Charter and the rules and regulations.
-The investigations include the following:
+The Commission may investigate or direct the Human Resources Department to investigate appeals about the application or the enforcement of the Civil Service Commission rules and regulations.
+The investigations include the following: (CSC 12/15/15)

-- Matters relating to the action of examiners and procedures followed during examinations;
+i.
+Matters relating to the action of examiners and procedures followed during examinations;

-- Classification audits;
+ii.
+Classification audits;